Declan O'Loan

+Career

+O'Loan first stood as an SDLP candidate in Ballymena Borough Council, in the Ballymena District in the 1989 local elections, but was unsuccessful.

+He was elected to the Council at the 1993 local elections for the Ballymena South District.

+He was the running mate to the incumbent SDLP MLA, Sean Farren, at the 2003 Northern Ireland Assembly election, but was not elected, polling 2,361 first preference votes.

-O'Loan was elected for the SDLP in the 2007 Assembly Elections.
-He was suspended by the SDLP after advocating a merger between the SDLP and Sinn Féin to form a single nationalist party.
+O'Loan was later elected to the Northern Ireland Assembly in the 2007 election, succeeding Farren.

+In May 2010, He was suspended by the SDLP after advocating a merger between the SDLP and Sinn Féin to form a single nationalist party.
 The SDLP had refused to make an electoral pact with Sinn Féin in the 2010 Westminster election.

 In the May 2011 election, O'Loan ran as an SDLP candidate for re-election to the Assembly from North Antrim, but was eliminated in the last round of ballot-counting.

+He was, however, re-elected onto Ballymena Borough Council in the local elections held the same day.

+O'Loan was later elected onto the newly created Mid and East Antrim Borough Council in the 2014 local elections for the Ballymena District.
+He retired at the 2019 local elections.

+Personal life

 Declan O'Loan is married to Nuala O'Loan, a former Police Ombudsman for Northern Ireland.
 He is also the Honorary Consul of Romania in Northern Ireland.
 O'Loan studied at Imperial College London and Fitzwilliam College, Cambridge.